SANGHARAKSHITA: NINE DECADESA Life in Objects

 Urgyen Sangharakshita turned 90 on August 26th 2015.
 His birthday wish was that his legacy of written Dharma be secure and continue to reach people all over the world.
 To mark the successful campaign to raise the funds required for his Complete Works here is a brand new series of 9 interviews with Sangharakshita – one for each decade of his life.

-In these very personal conversations with Saddhanandi, Bhante chooses objects from each period and reflects on his long experience of trying to bring the Buddha’s Dharma to the world having first come across it in London in the 1940s.listen to the first decade
+In these very personal conversations with Saddhanandi, Sangharakshita (known to his friends as “Bhante”) chooses objects from each period and reflects on his long experience of trying to bring the Buddha’s Dharma to the world having first come across it in London in the 1940s.

 First Decade: 1925-1935